yassin776/To-Do-List/README.md

-# To-Do-List
+# Computer-Information-Draging-Web
-it helps you memmorise and plan what you want to do in your day , and when done you could press on it to make a line through it
+by hoveringon the row it drags to the left and shows the information about the scentence writen , and by hovering on the to scentence it shows all the information